ArmineKhanan/Pewlett_Hackard_employees/README.md

 ## Results
 ### DataBase
-Our database designed based on 6 CSV files, each having a table with different column names and granularity level.
-They related via primary and foriegn keys and inforced on SQL side, the script of which you can find in the current repostitory: [DB_Creation.sql](https://github.com/ArmineKhanan/Pewlett_Hackard_employees/blob/main/DB_Creation.sql).
+Our database was designed based on 6 CSV files, each having a table with different column names and granularity levels.
+They are related via primary and foreign keys and inforced on the SQL side, the script of which you can find in the current repository: [DB_Creation.sql](https://github.com/ArmineKhanan/Pewlett_Hackard_employees/blob/main/DB_Creation.sql).
 The ERD created on [www.quickdatabasediagrams.com](https://www.quickdatabasediagrams.com/) platform is presented below.

 <img src="https://github.com/ArmineKhanan/Pewlett_Hackard_employees/blob/main/ERD.png" width="800" />